moderntribe/square-one/docs/README.md

 ## DevOps

-### SquareOne Local
+### SquareOne Local CLI
-We’ve built our own Docker-based local development environment.
+SquareOne pairs with [SquareOne Docker CLI](https://github.com/moderntribe/square1-global-docker) our command Line driven local development environment based on docker.
 It allows for the local dev environment to be managed by code so everyone can keep infrastructure in sync.
-It’s comprised of a Global container stack that manages DNS and SQL, and the Project Container stack that runs the HTTP container, caching layer, and other required services for the project.
-This stack is optional, but makes it easy to get up and running with identical environment quickly.
+It’s comprised of a Global container stack that manages DNS and persistent storage, and the Project Container stack that runs the HTTP container, caching layer, and other required services for the project.
+This stack is optional, but is designed to be turn key with SquareOne – making it easy to get up and running with identical environment quickly.

 ### Security
-SquareOne also has years of security best practices bundled and our coding standards require heavy use of validation, sanitation, and nonce to verify any actions.
+SquareOne also has years of security best practices and our coding standards require heavy use of validation, sanitation, and nonce to verify any actions.
 It also bundles Apache and Nginx configurations that enforce many best practice security policies around WordPress.
 If project secrets are required, we leverage environment variables to keep them safe.

 ### Deployments
 SquareOne bundles infrastructure as code and supports various deployment methods.
 It can be integrated with a CI/CD tool or be deployed manually.
 SquareOne can be configured to deploy for common managed hosts (WP Engine, Pantheon) or for a custom setup.